Govt extends validity of Motor Vehicle Act related documents

 Context

 Health Minister Sh.
 Harsh Vardhan and Minister of State for AYUSH Sh.
-Shripad Yesso Naik jointly launched clinical research studies on Ayurveda interventions as an add-on to standard care to COVID 19 situation and Ayush Sanjivani application today at New Delhi.
+Shripad Yesso Naik jointly launched clinical research studies on Ayurveda interventions as an add-on to standard care to COVID-19 situation and Ayush Sanjivani application today at New Delhi.

-About Ayush Sanjivani app
+About the Ayush Sanjivani app

 Source: PIB